Swords Pavilions

 Swords Pavilions is a shopping centre in Swords, County Dublin, Ireland.
-The centre contains more than 90 shops, restaurants and cafes, as well as the 11 screen Movies@Swords cinema, and has over 2,000 surface and multi-storey parking spaces.
+The centre contains over 112 shops, restaurants and cafes, as well as the 11 screen Movies@Swords cinema, and has over 2,000 surface and multi-storey parking spaces.
 The centre is owned by Hammerson and Great-west Lifeco.

 Tenants and services

 The centre is home to stores such as Penneys, Dunnes Stores, H&M, Zara, River Island, SuperValu, Easons, Boots, Rituals and TK Maxx.
 There is a range of car parks, a cinema and a post office, and there are several restaurants and cafes such as Five Guys, Subway, Abrakebabra, Chopped, Starbucks, Butlers Chocolate Café, Costa and Milano.